poempelfox/foxtemp2016/README.md

   board serves perfectly as what would be called a "shield" in the Arduino
   world: It's plugged/stacked on top of the microcontroller board.
 * a voltage divider for measuring the current voltage of the batteries, so you can tell how full they are.
+You cannot directly connect the batteries to an ADC pin of the microcontroller, because that runs at 3.0 volts, and two AA batteries when full are more like 3.2 volts.
+Of course, when you modify the design to use a power source that is guaranteed to have less than 3.0 volts at all times, you can skip that voltage divider and just connect power to PA2.
+You'll also have to make changes on the receiver software side, because that expects the values received to be on a scale of 0 to 3.3 volts, not 0 to 3.0 volts.
   * resistor 10 MOhm
   * resistor 1 MOhm
   * small capacitor.
 Everything >= 1 nF should be just fine, I used 100 nF because I had that lying around.
 * Goobay 78467 battery tray.
 This is simply a battery holder for two AA batteries that has cables attached.
 * an additional 100 uF capacitor for stabilizing power, simply soldered